 Forward guidance works by influencing the public's expected path of short-term interest rates.
 Expectations of low yields on short-term assets for a prolonged period make investors more willing to purchase and hold longer-term securities.
 That, of course, increases their prices and reduces their yields.
-To give you a sense of the impact of this tool, the unexpected extension of our forward guidance in August 2011 lowered yields on longer-term Treasury securities by about 0.2 percentage point.
-That's comparable to a cut in the funds rate of 3⁄4 to 1 percentage point.
+To give you a sense of the impact of this tool, the unexpected extension of our forward guidance in August 2011 lowered yields on longer-term Treasury securities by about 0.2 percentage point (Swanson and Williams 2013).
+That's comparable to a cut in the funds rate of 3/4 to 1 percentage point (see Chung et al. 2012 and Gürkaynak, Sack, and Swanson 2005).
 When we cut the funds rate that much, financial markets sit up and take notice.

-Forward guidance works best when the intention to hold interest rates low is both clear and credible.
+Forward guidance works best when the intention to hold interest rates low is both clear and credible (see, for example, Reifschneider and Williams 2000; Eggertsson and Woodford 2003, 2006; Reifschneider and Roberts 2006; and Williams 2006).
 In this regard, our evolution from calendar-based guidance to readily observable economic guideposts, such as the unemployment rate, makes this tool more effective.